HideBa/ahn_cli/README.md

  -ncc, --no-clip-city          Avoid clipping the point cloud data to the city boundary.
  -cf, --clip-file <file>       Provide a file path for a clipping boundary file to clip
                                the point cloud data to a specified area.
+ -e, --epsg <epsg>             Set the EPSG code for user's clip file.
- -r, --radius <radius>         Define a radius (in meters) to clip the point cloud data,
+ -b, --bbox <bbox>             Specify a bounding box to clip the point cloud data.
+It should be comma-separated list with minx,miny,maxx,maxy
                                centered on the city polygon.
  -p, --preview                 Preview the point cloud data in a 3D viewer.
  -h, --help [category]         Show help information.
 Optionally specify a category for